ElementsProject/elementsproject.github.io/elements-code-tutorial/installing-bitcoin.md

 cd ~/Downloads/
 ~~~

-Verify the hash
+Verify the hash:

 ~~~
 sha256sum --ignore-missing --check SHA256SUMS
 ~~~

-Verify that the files are signed by a bitcoin-core maintainer.
+Verify that the download is signed by a bitcoin-core maintainer.
+The bitcoin-source contains a [list of reputable keys](https://github.com/bitcoin/bitcoin/blob/master/contrib/verify-commits/trusted-keys).
+The snippet below shows how to verify the signature for one of them.

 ~~~
 gpg --keyserver hkps://keys.openpgp.org --recv-keys E777299FC265DD04793070EB944D35F9AC3DB76A